bio-miga/miga-web/README.md

 Now you can visit your MiGA Web interface at [localhost:3000](http://localhost:3000/).
-To use a world-accessible address, simply set the mail host to that address, and pass it to rails using -b and -p.
-For example, this is how we launch our own
+To use a world-accessible address, simply set `mail_host` to that address in `config/settings.local.yml`, and pass it to rails using -b and -p.
+For example, this is how we launch our own [MiGA Web](http://enve-omics.ce.gatech.edu:3000):
-[MiGA Web](http://enve-omics.ce.gatech.edu:3000):

 ```bash